 I was exceptionally fortunate to view the Aurora on my last trip to Alaska, and I admit, it was super spectacular.
-It was a truly memorable experience.

 At 196 miles north of Fairbanks you will cross the invisible line designating Latitude 66* north and you will officially have made it to the Arctic Circle.

-It Is Merry Christmas All Year At North Pole Alaska
+Christmas All Year At North Pole Alaska

-The town displays their holiday decorations year round.
-The street lights have candy cane stripes on them and there is a Christmas store to browse in.
+The town displays its holiday decorations year-round.
+Plus, the street lights have candy cane stripes on them and there is a Christmas store to browse in.